Click here to Skip to main content

 }

-Its job is to set the newly requested popup window to have a DataContext set to some object, and also to listen to close commands coming from the launching ViewModel which instruct the popup to close.
+Its job is to set the newly requested popup window to have a DataContext set to some object, and also to listen to close commands coming from the launching ViewModel which instructs the popup to close.

-So to use this service from a ViewModel to show a popup and set its DataContext we would do something like the following :
+So to use this service from a ViewModel to show a popup and set its DataContext, we would do something like the following:

 addEditOrderVM.CurrentViewMode = ViewMode.AddMode;